ToxikkModdingTeam/ToxikkServerPack/ToxikkServerLauncher/readme.md

 - @CmdLine+=... adds startup parameters to the command line (-= can be used to remove default startup options).
 - @ServerName=... sets the label for the server in the menu (to override the server's ServerName shown in the server browser)
 - @myVar@=... defines a variable "myVar" and assigns a value
-- @SteamSockets=false deactivates the use of Steam Sockets, which are supposed to help NAT traversal, but can cause issues on their own
+- @SteamSockets=true activates the use of Steam Sockets, which are supposed to help NAT traversal, but can cause issues on their own
 - @SeekfreeLoading=false removes the "-seekfreeloading" option from the command line, which is added by default

 Assignment operators: